Legend-of-iPhoenix/PolyJS/docs/Points.md

 This is useful if you have a polygon that you want to be a fixed distance and orientation from another polygon.

+Additionally, if you want to make a point relative to another point on the same polygon, you can pass the string `"self"` instead of a polygon object.
+This is useful if you have a polygon that will be moved around a lot.
+You can set one point and all of the other points to be relative to that one point.
+Then, you only have to move one point to move the whole polygon.

 ## Changing Points (with `setPoint`)

 You should **NEVER EVER EVER EVER** change a single point by modifying the points array directly.
 There is a function for setting points: `polygon_object.setPoint(index, value)` (`polygon_object` holds the polygon object that has a point in need of changing, `index` is the index of the point, and `value` is the new value of the point.
 This can be an explicit set of points or a fixed/attached declaration.)